Battle of Dove Creek: Battle

 Just as Fossett prepared his morning assault, the exhausted militia troops arrived after hard forced march, and the two captains chose to cooperate in a joint attack.
 Totten agreed that the militia would form a line of battle and approach the camp in a frontal assault astride the creek from the north while better equipped Confederates under Fossett would maneuver around to the southwest, capture the Indians' grazing horse herd, and attack from the flank.

-Kickapoo Indians inside the camp had been peaceful since the days of the Black Hawk War, but they were not unprepared for violence.
+Kickapoo Indians inside the camp had been peaceful since the days of the Black Hawk War.
+In fact, they were migrating to Mexico to avoid the turmoil of the Civil War, but they were not unprepared for violence.
 The Kickapoo benefited from the well-placed camp, located on a tall bank covered with light timber and protected by natural brier thickets common to the Cross Timbers area.
 The first militia attacks suffered from brier hazards while under intense Indian rifle fire.
 According to a witness, three Texan officers (including Gillentine) and sixteen enlisted men were killed in the first few minutes.